 It’s difficult for us today to imagine the relentless backbreaking labor and the ever-present threat of disease and death that was the norm for the entire human existence until just a few lifetimes ago.
 World population growth hovered around 0.1% and 0.27% until the 1800s when it started to rise significantly, for the first time in human history (Maddison, A. 2003.
 The World Economy, Paris, France, OECD).
 The industrial revolution inaugurated an age of mechanization powered by water and steam, among other innovations.

 Autonomous vehicles first made their way into consumers’ lives at the turn of the Millennium.
 The first autonomous vacuum cleaner came out nearly 20 years ago, in 2002, issued by iRobot.
 I had the first-generation Roomba which worked incredibly well.
-When I replaced my carpets with dark hardwood floors, it “lost its mind” and I threw it out.
-I later discovered that it was registering the dark floor as a drop, which made it reverse and turn erratically.
+When I replaced my carpets with dark hardwood floors, it “lost its mind,” circled and reversed in bizarre ways, so I threw it out.
+I later discovered that it was registering the dark floor as a drop, which made it reverse and turn erratically, “thinking” it was stairs.
 It was early days.

 Only twenty years later and it seems like everything is becoming autonomous these days, autonomous vacuum cleaners, lawn mowers, cars, trucks, ships and planes.